abinit/abinit/doc/tutorial/paral_dfpt.md

 ## Atomic displacements, homogeneous electric fields, strain.

-This lesson aims at showing how to use the parallelism for all the properties that are computed on the basis of the density-functional perturbation theory (DFPT) part of ABINIT, i.e.:
+This tutorial aims at showing how to use the parallelism for all the properties that are computed on the basis of the density-functional perturbation theory (DFPT) part of ABINIT, i.e.: